Roasted Cranberry & Vanilla Bean Scones for Christmas Day....or any day!

 Preheat oven to 400 degrees.
 Place cranberries in a roasting pan and bake for 15-20 minutes.
 Cranberries should have released their juices.
 Set aside to let cool. (see summary notes for recommendations for alteration of this step of the recipe)

 While cranberries are roasting, slice the vanilla bean in half and scrape out the seeds into a small sauce pan.
 Add the milk to the pan, bring to a simmer, remove from heat, and let cool completely.
-(I skipped this step and just added ½ tsp of vanilla to the liquids of the recipe)
+(I skipped this step and just added ½ teaspoon of vanilla to the liquids of the recipe)

 Once cranberries and milk are cool, whisk together Einkorn flour, baking powder, and salt.
 With your hands or a pastry blender, cut the butter into the flour mixture.
 Butter should be in pea size pieces.